 We are still picking beautiful Strawberries!
 We are now picking fresh vegetables out of the garden including zucchini, summer squash, garlic scapes, onions, cucumbers, and more!!!!
 Hope to see you in the berry patch.

-A family owned farm featuring over 12 acres of u-pick strawberries, 8 acres of u-pick blueberries, 1/2 acre blackberries and 2 acres of red raspberries.
+A family owned farm featuring over 12 acres of u-pick strawberries, 8 acres of u-pick blueberries, and 2 acres of u-pick red raspberries.
 Our fall harvest includes a u-pick pumpkin patch and a corn "maize".
 Unlike many u-pick fruit operations, we WELCOME and ENCOURAGE children of ALL ages to come and experience the fun of u-pick!

 Here at Greg's we take a biological approach, combining many organic practices along with conventional agriculture, to produce healthy soil, healthy plants, and healthy fruits and vegetables for you to enjoy.

 We are not an organic farm.
 We realize that some people, for medical reasons must be vigilant of pesticides.
 In chemistry, anything based on carbon is an organic compound.
 Simply said - a more natural way of farming relies primarily on organic matter.

 We use some simple and old practices that even our great-grandparents used.
 Crop rotation, manures, chicken compost, hydrolyzed fish and kelp are just a few.

 Healthy plants can naturally fight off disease and insect pressure, minimizing our need to use pesticides.
 If need be, however, we do use some.
 Our investment in time and money is too great.
 We all want to eat healthy!